jolynch/website/content/drafts/there_has_been_inflation.md

 as the price of admission to the upper class of society increases, more potential [elites](https://en.wikipedia.org/wiki/Elite_overproduction) are shut out of upward mobility.
-I fear we are already seeing this as college degrees de-value, homes seem unattainable to many, and financial independence may seem unreachable.
+I fear we are already seeing this as college degrees de-value, owning homes seem unattainable to many, and financial independence often may seem unreachable.

-The next time you hear someone complain about money creation and inflation, consider instead where the money is going and ask yourself if that seems like a societally useful purpose.
+The next time you hear someone complain about money creation and inflation, consider instead where the money is going and ask yourself if that seems like a societally beneficial use of that money.